 This was a golden opportunity for me to use my book Maximizing School Librarian Leadership: Building Connections for Learning and Advocacy (ALA 2018) in a graduate-level course for school librarians.
-I feel luck to have had this opportunity.
+I feel lucky to have had this opportunity.

 I believe the book offered students a framework for exemplary practice.
 Each of the chapters fit into a flow of knowledge, skills, and behaviors that can lead school librarians into leadership roles on their campuses.
 Last June at ALA, I received one of the highest compliments of my career from a colleague who teaches school librarians at another university.
 She said, “We recommend your book to prospective students.
 If they see themselves serving at this level of leadership, we encourage them to enter our program.”